LWJGL/lwjgl3/modules/lwjgl/core25/src/main/resources/README.md

-These module-info.java files are never compiled, they're only used to build lwjgl-sources.jar & lwjgl-unsafe-sources.jar.
+This module-info.java file is never compiled, it's only used to build lwjgl-sources.jar & lwjgl-unsafe-sources.jar.

-The corresponding module-info.class files are generated using the ClassFile API.
+The corresponding module-info.class file is generated using the ClassFile API.